Updated September 4, 2013

 Construction is completed at all four of the regional campus locations.
 The Protective Services Center at Truax is the first project in Madison to reach the finish line.

-Construction of the three-story Health Education Center was completed in April 2013.
-Projectors, X-ray equipment, and other features are being installed.
-The classrooms will feature state-of-the-art technology for future health students and the 4,000 square foot community clinic.
+Construction of the three-story Health Education Center continues on the Truax campus.
+The green roof installation is complete!
+The classrooms feature state-of-the-art technology for future health students and the 4,000 square foot community clinic.

 The Protective Services Building is done.
-Students are finishing up the first semester of classes in the new facility.
+Students finished up the first semester of classes in the new facility.

-The College’s student-inspired main entrance is on its way to making a strong impression on visitors.
-Many of the features of this welcome center were actually designed by Madison College students, including the 3D LED waterfall, wood accents, and live plants.
-The aroma of espresso shots pulled by baristas will waft through the air as visitors enter the front doors.
+The College’s student-inspired main entrance makes a strong impression on visitors.
+Many of the features of this welcome center were designed by Madison College students, including the 3D LED waterfall, wood accents, and live plants.
+The aroma of espresso shots pulled by baristas wafts through the air as visitors enter the front doors.

-The Gateway will provide student-centered services which will include a new Student Achievement Center, revamped Enrollment Services, an expanded library, a gallery to showcase student projects and artwork, and a second-floor coffeehouse.
-Stop by in late May 2013 to view the new ambiance.
+The Gateway provides student-centered services which include a new Student Achievement Center, revamped Enrollment Services, an expanded library, a gallery to showcase student projects and artwork, and a second-floor coffeehouse.
+Stop by to view the new ambiance.

 The Ingenuity Center is a rectangular addition that connects to the school’s existing commons areas to this new space.
 As you drive by, you may notice the glass curtain walls gleaming in the sun.
-The Ingenuity Center will attach to the new Gateway Entrance and house a larger space for the Advanced Manufacturing program.
-Ceiling tile installation and other interior work is ongoing.
-Completion is planned for May 20, 2013.
+The Ingenuity Center attaches to the new Gateway Entrance and houses a larger space for the Advanced Manufacturing program.

 This project finished up in time for students in Fall 2012.
 The ribbon-cutting ceremony showcased a group of welding students, one of whom cut the metal ribbon with an oxyfuel torch in the expanded Advanced Manufacturing Lab.
 The new additions transformed the space inside, expanding many of the resources that students need, such as a large commons area, a new Student Achievement Center, and a library.